Faculty of International Relations

 1. Active Learning! = Every Student Required to take a Seminar for Four Years

-2. Study Abroad! = Required Study Abroad Programs + Multilayered English Education
+2. Study Abroad! = Study Abroad Programs + Multilayered English Education

-3. Keeping Up with Globalization! = Systematic Study under a Three-course System
+3. Go into the world! = Systematic Study under a Three-course System

 Students will learn in depth about a rapidly changing, international community based on the three courses of “Economics and Business,” “Policies for Peace,” and “International Cooperation.”
 While learning necessary theories for understanding diversity in the world, students will also develop their ability to apply such theories in practice.